 Chocolate Match: Walnut studded brownies or hazlenut truffles with the nuttier profile of this old Tawny.

-Fonseca Guimaraens 2004 or Taylor’s Quinta de Vargellas 2005 Vintage Port or Paxton’s Vintage 2000 with Stilton, Roquefort or Shropshire Blue
+Fonseca Guimaraens Vintage 2004 or Taylor’s Quinta de Vargellas 2005 Vintage Port or Paxton’s Vintage 2000 with Stilton, Roquefort or Shropshire Blue

-The pairing of vintage port and mature blue cheeses such as Stilton is one of the classic food and wine combinations – although Stilton also goes brilliantly with vintage-style ports like LBV or the fruit-packed First Estate.
-The soft, buttery texture, mellow character and piquancy of the cheese, together with a slightly sweet aftertaste, matches perfectly with the majestic, powerful, complex flavours of this pair of 2004 Vintages.
-We loved the warm plum and cherry jam notes (and hints of coffee and violets) in the Fonseca Guimaerens Vintage, which brought out the tangy salt flavours in the cheese.
-A few grippy tannins also work well with the strong cheese flavours, including the malted, toasted, savoury notes of Stilton or the restrained bitterness of a Shropshire Blue.
+The completely harmonious pairing of powerful vintage port and mature, strong blue cheeses such as Stilton is one of the classic food and wine combinations – although Stilton also goes brilliantly with vintage-style ports like LBV or the fruit-packed First Estate, too.
+The soft, buttery texture, mellow character and piquancy of the cheese, together with a slightly sweet aftertaste, matches perfectly with the fruit and the majestic, powerful, complex flavours of this pair of Vintage ports.
+We love the explosion of warm plum and cherry jam notes (and hints of coffee and violets) in the Fonseca Guimaerens Vintage, which brought out the tangy salt flavours in the cheese.
+A few tongue-coating tannins also work well with the strong cheese flavours, including the malty, toasted, savoury notes of Stilton or the restrained bitterness of a Shropshire Blue.
 Alternative cheese matches include Cashel Blue and Roquefort, Julius Caesar’s favourite cheese.

 Chocolate Match: Pair with dense, rich dark chocolate dishes like flourless chocolate cake or chocolate pots.
 If there’s some high cocoa (85%) chocolate, walnuts and dried fruit on the table, the integrated tannins, rich fruit, spice and chocolate palate of vintage port will simply add even more dimension to the experience.

-Fonseca Siroco or Taylor’s Chip Dry with hard ewe’s milk cheese
+Fonseca Siroco White Port or Taylor’s Chip Dry with hard ewe’s milk cheese or Manchego Curado PDO

-And now for something completely different.
+And now for something completely different but truly delicious.
 These two white ports deliver a wonderful balance of ripe fruit, delicate citric acidity and a delightful nuttiness from ageing in oak vats.
 Best of all, they boast a crisp, dry finish.
 Serve slightly chilled or as a longer refreshing drink, with tonic and a sprig of mint or orange zest.
 And for something to match it with?
-Look no further than a beautiful hard goats’ cheese like Warwickshire’s Berkswell – a savoury but fruity cheese with a firm crumbly texture – or Spanish Manchego.
+Look no further than a beautiful hard goats’ cheese like Manchego Curado – aged for nine months which sees its sweet grassy notes develop into nuttiness.